 Her funeral was one of the most elegant and lovely services I've ever known.
 It was a cold, cold day with spitting snow but when we got to the cemetery, everyone—dressed uniformly in black—stayed until the casket was lowered and the grave was completely full.
 At first family members tossed in handfuls of dirt and the little girls dropped flowers in the gaping hole.
-But an end loader came and finished the job.
+But finally an end loader came and finished the job.
 The 150 or so people didn't seem willing to leave even then, touching and whispering, telling stories of Mrs. Carter, until they were chilled to the bone.

 Having seen her finally buried, the grief lifted for the meal—an amazing collection of island dishes, the next better and more delicately seasoned than the one before.
 It was through Mrs. Carter and a reception after the funeral of one of her relatives that I first tasted goat.
 The thought was somehow revolting to me, but it was so well prepared that I loved it.
 I wouldn't dare try to cook goat though.

 Gravesides are the last place people still have some connection to the one who has died.
 Most people walk away with the casket still above ground.
 Somehow the practice of filling in the grave seems a better final parting—not leaving such intimacy to strangers.
 It is at gravesides that the stark finality of death becomes finally undeniable.
 I remember helping fill the grave of my dear priest friend, Peter.
-He was deeply involved in environmental ministry and was a chaplain at exclusive private school.
+He was deeply involved in environmental ministry and was a long time chaplain at a exclusive private school.
 One way or another—as seminarian, part-time assistant, interim rector, assisting priest—Peter's altar had almost always been at St. John's.
 His wife and daughter were wonderful parts of the parish family and just before I retired, I baptized Peter's grandson.
-When his parents and godparents presented him and said, “we present Peter to receive the sacrament of baptism”, I nearly wept in joy and in the memory of him. much, in that moment, about Peter's life, but I also remember softly dropping evergreen boughs on his casket and then helping shovel in the dirt.
+When his parents and godparents presented him and said, “we present Peter to receive the sacrament of baptism”, I nearly wept in joy and in the memory of him.
+I remembered much, in that moment, about Peter's life, but I also remember softly dropping evergreen boughs on his casket and then helping shovel in the dirt.
 Something healing in being part of that last gift to him.

 Once, in one of the first few funerals I was part of at St. James in Charleston, the Baptist funeral director handed me a handful of rose petals.
-He intended me to scatter them on the casket at the words of .
+He intended me to scatter them on the casket at the words of commital.

 “What's this?”
 I whispered, confused.